 Deep Relationship Questions

-"We need to talk."
-Almost anyone who has heard this phrase from their significant other learns to dread it; it often means some of the hard questions, the scary questions, are coming:
+Almost anyone who has heard the phrase, "We need to talk." from their significant other learns to dread it; it often means some of the hard questions, the scary questions, are coming.

-The thing is, these are not really scary questions in and of themselves - it's the things people add on to them, in their heads, that make them scary. "…he's asking because he wants to leave!" echoes in her head, when in reality he may just want to hear how she feels.
+The thing is, these are not really scary questions in and of themselves - it's the things people add on to them, in their heads, that make them scary.
+She may think your question means you're ready to call it quits, when in reality you may just want to hear how she feels.

 A good way to avoid this trend when the deep questions need to be asked is to set up a "safe space."
 Aside from using non-threatening body language, start the conversation by establishing the positive stuff - that you love her, that you are happy in the relationship, that you are looking forward to many of the things you're going to do together.
 This way she is not going to worry that the deep questions are a prelude to the awful statements.